kriita/kriita/README.md

 # 👋 Hi there, I'm Filip!

-I'm a Swedish **Software Engineer** with a background in **Computer Science** and **Electrical Engineering** who works at [Pitch Technologies](https://pitchtechnologies.com/).
+I'm a Swedish **Software Engineer** with a background in **Computer Science** and **Electrical Engineering**.
 I'm passionate about building scalable software systems, sustainable codebases, and continuously learning new technologies.
 I love to dive into what I don't know and figure things out as I solve the problems I create for myself.

 - 🔧 Professionally, I work with distributed simulation software using **Java**, **React.js**, and **HLA**
 - 🌱 At home, I explore **self-hosting**, **networking**, and **machine learning**